 A masters in architecture is a great investment for driven architects who want to excel in their field.
-Some professions will maximize earning and growth potential without this extra degree but architects stand to increase their earning potential by double with a Masters degree.
+Some professions will maximize earning and growth potential without this extra degree but architects stand to increase their earning potential by double with a Masters degree in biology.

 If you are already a busy professional but want to increase your knowledge, skill set, and pay there are programs just for you.
 When it comes to earning your masters, in many cases, the colleges understand that the students are not fresh from school they are busy people in the midst of already excelling in the same career field.
 Prior work or education experience is not always a requirement to get into a Masters in Architecture degree program though, many students will pursue that path after earning their Bachelors with just a few refresher prereqs.

 |1||University of California – Los Angeles||Los Angeles, California|